 interlinked at multiple levels, and identifies several implications for theorists, researchers,

 developers, industry and independent professionals, and participants.

-This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0
+Except where otherwise noted, this item's license is described as: This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University’s programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785)864-6414, 711 TTY.